viur-framework/viur-docs/source/quickstart.rst

-Third step: Create a subclass from the list application and specify the required information for the admintool.
+Third step: Create a subclass from the 'List' application and specify the required information for the admin tool.
-These information provide the necessary information for the admin-tool for the just created module.
-If a module should be hidden from the admin, set this information to None.
+If a module should be hidden from the admin, set adminInfo to None.

 ::

     class News( List ):
         adminInfo = {
-                "name": "News", #Name of this modul, as shown in Admin "handler": "list",  #Which handler to invoke
+                "name": "News", #Name of this module, as shown in Admin "handler": "list",  #Which handler to invoke
-                "icon": "icons/modules/news.png", #Icon for this modul
+                "icon": "icons/modules/news.png", #Icon for this module
                 "filter":{"orderby":"creationdate"}, #Default filter for the admin (i.e. dont filter; just sort ) "columns":["name"] # Default set of columns visible in the admin }

-Fourth step: Define the accessrights.
-In this example, we'll make the list public;
-but changes are still restricted to administrators of the application.
+Fourth step: Define the access rights.
+In this example, we make the list publicly readable, but changes are still restricted to administrators of the application.
-If we don't override this function, read-access would be also restricted to administrators only.
+If we don't override this function, read access would be also restricted to administrators only.

 ::